Frank Kratovil: Queen Anne's County State's Attorney

 In 2002, Kratovil ran for the office of State's Attorney in Queen Anne's County and was elected after defeating four-term incumbent David Gregory in the primary and Republican Paul W. Comfort in the general election.
-Kratovil assumed office at the age of 34 making him the youngest State's Attorney in Maryland.
+Kratovil received nearly 60% of the vote while Robert Ehrlich, the Republican candidate for governor, received over 74%.
+Kratovil assumed office at the age of 34, making him the youngest State's Attorney in Maryland.
 He ran unopposed for re-election in 2006.
 He was elected by his fellow State's Attorneys to be President of the Maryland State's Attorneys' Association (MDSAA) for 2005.
-During his time as President of the MDSAA, he pushed for stronger legislation to expand prosecution of gangs and increased awareness of growing problems with drugs and gangs in Maryland's rural areas.
+During his time as president of the MDSAA, he pushed for stronger legislation to expand prosecution of gangs and increased awareness of growing problems with drugs and gangs in Maryland's rural areas.